Moldcell: Products and services

 Cartelă Moldcell – prepaid tariff plans, where the subscriber does not have the obligation to sign contracts or to pay monthly fees.

 bum – it's a community where subscribers benefit from unlimited calls within the #bum community, free access to social networks, national minutes, SMS and included Internet traffic.

 Abonament Moldcell –offers unlimited on-net calls, national minutes that can be used for international calls and Roaming and Internet.
 According to National Regulatory Agency for Electronic Communications and Information Technology (ANRCETI), Moldcell is leader on the Abonament (subscription) segment in Moldova.
 At national level, the average market share of Abonament and Postpaid is 22.7%, Moldcell market share in this sector stands at 33.26%.

 Internet ca lumea – Moldcell offers mobile internet packages, as well as internet via routers and modems, in the 3G and LTE (4G) standards.

 Moldcell Business – communication solutions and support for corporate clients.
 Moldcell provides a wide range of services (Info line, Telemarketing, Telesales, bulk SMS, Transport Management) etc. supporting and developing local and international business.

 Moldcell Foundation

-Inspired by the activity of Chaudhary Foundation created by CG Corp Global and being one of the pioneers, promoters and implementers of the Corporate Social Responsibility concept in Moldova, Moldcell launched Moldcell Foundation that now unites all the philanthropic and social development initiatives of the company in a unified strategic way.
+Moldcell launched Moldcell Foundation that now unites all the philanthropic and social development initiatives of the company in a unified strategic way.

-Moldcell Foundation vision is Making a difference in the lives of Moldovans via combining digital responsibility, digital transformation enablement, use of technologies, financial contributions and know-how by addressing United Nations Sustainable Development Goals.

-Moldcell Foundation principles are Integrity and Responsibility:

-· Integrity, Ethics & Compliance, Responsible Business principles are in the DNA of Moldcell and comprise the fundamental principles of Moldcell Foundation.

-· Responsibility for growing, contributing and supporting the society when it needs most, as well as Digital Responsibility for the way digital services including Internet provided by Moldcell, are used by all customer categories: kids, teens, parents, elderly population.